Belgrade Beer Fest

 • He misses a concert, wandering from stage to stage.

-• He is looking for a performances online after the festival, but no luck!
+• He is looking for a performance online after the festival, but no luck!

 Gains: